sam2829/project-4-royal-sam/README.md

 - If any changes were made to my Codeanywhere project.
 - First files were made ready for commit with command - git add filename or git add . to add all files.
-- To commit the changes using the following command - git commit -m "This is my commit" Note the brief description at the end of the command to make you aware of what hanges have occurred.
+- To commit the changes using the following command - git commit -m "This is my commit" Note the brief description at the end of the command to make you aware of what changes have occurred.
 - To then move the changes to GitHub, use the following command - git push

 ***Deployment to Heroku***